AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module6/journey-orchestration-create-account.md

 **Authors: [Rob In der Maur](https://www.linkedin.com/in/ridmaur/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In **Module 6**, we will take you through the steps to use Journey Orchestration.
+In this module, we will take you through the steps to use Journey Orchestration.
 You'll get access to Journey Orchestration and will be able to configure Events and Journeys that start based on a trigger from an experience event sent to Platform.

 ## Learning Objectives